PyCSP/aPyCSP/README.md

 * It is also easier to read and understand, partly due to reduced complexity.

-The other implementations are available as follows:
-- the lock based asyncio version: [https://github.com/jmbjorndalen/aPyCSP_lockver](https://github.com/jmbjorndalen/aPyCSP_lockver)
-- the thread based reference implementation: [https://github.com/jmbjorndalen/pycsp_classic](https://github.com/jmbjorndalen/pycsp_classic)
+For the other implementations of PyCSP, please check:
+- [https://pycsp.github.io](https://pycsp.github.io) for an overview of the PyCSP repositories.
-- the current PyCSP implementation: [https://github.com/runefriborg/pycsp](https://github.com/runefriborg/pycsp)
+- [https://github.com/PyCSP](https://github.com/PyCSP) for the main PyCSP github organisation.